-Has anyone else noticed a barrage of Samantha Parkington-like looks bubbly up within the past week or so?
+Has anyone else noticed a barrage of Samantha Parkington-like looks bubbling up within the past week or so?
 Once Princess Kate wore a dress resembling that of the cover outfit of Meet Samantha, I think we can officially call it a movement.
 Hashtag The Middleton Effect.

 This trend takes me back.
 I distinctly remember the day that the American Girl Catalog landed in the living room coffee table.
 I did not get a lot of mail back then, so when something did arrive for me, it was a *thing*.
 Little did my mom know the obsession that she planted by passing on the catalog.
 Obviously, I identified with Samantha Parkington, what with the brown hair and all.
 While I could have chosen Molly, I did not have glasses and that was as much of a deal breaker for my seven-year-old self than Felicity with the red hair or Kirsten with the blonde hair.
 For I was Lucinda with the glossy brown hair, as was Samantha and that cemented the deal.

 My mom refused to buy me the doll and with that, I took matters into my own hands.
 (Looking back, I cannot blame her for depriving me of a 89 dollar [in 1992] doll.
 Fact: the present day price for an American Girl doll is 115 dollars.
 Nice to know that they have not kept up with three percent yearly consumer price index increase.)
 I was a particularly enterprising young girl, meaning that I kept up with thank you notes after being gifted anything, but especially money.
 From the moment I turned the page to Samantha, I was set on saving up 89 dollars.